thruston/grid-banger/docs/background.rst

 The latitude and longitude marked on OS maps printed before 2015 are given in the OSGB36 model.
 The latitude and longitude you read from your GPS device, or from Wikipedia, or Google Earth are in the WGS84 model.
-So the point with latitude 51.4778 and longitude 0 in the OSGB36 model is on the prime meridian line in the courtyard of the Royal Observatory in Greenwich, but the point with the same coordinates in the WGS84 model is about 120 metres away to the south-east, in the park.
+So in the OSGB36 model, the point with latitude 51.4778 and longitude zero is on the prime meridian line in the courtyard of the Royal Observatory in Greenwich, but the point with the same coordinates in the WGS84 model is about 120 metres away to the south-east, in the park.

 In these modules the shape used for the projection of latitude and longitude onto the grid is WGS84 unless you specifically set it to use